rohittatiya/rohittatiya-openweather/README.md

 * Angular(6.1.0).
 * Bootstrap(3.3.7).
 * OpenweatherMapApi.
+* Jasmine and Karma.

 ### About this application? ###

-* This application is related to current 5 day weather forecast for any given city.
+* This application is related to get current 5 day weather forecast for any given city.
 For ex:-Pune,Mumbai,     Delhi etc.
 * which will show the Temp,Min Temp,Max Temp,Humidity,Wind,Latitude,Longitude,Population and Cloud Nature    Image for that given time.
-* This will show on the basis of 3hours weather.
+* This will show on the basis of 3 Hours weather.
-* If city will not found then will show message that no data for selected city.
+* If city will not found then will show message that no data available for selected city.